US calls Israel parliament vote 'unfortunate', urges work toward consensus | Politics

 US calls Israel parliament vote 'unfortunate', urges work toward consensus

-U.S. President Joe Biden's administration reiterated its long-standing concerns after Israel's Knesset approved the first bill that limits the Supreme Court's powers, despite months of street protests as well as appeals from the U.S. and other countries to hold off on such a move.
-"As a lifelong friend of Israel, President Biden has publicly and privately expressed his views that major changes in a democracy to be enduring must have as broad a consensus as possible," White House Press Secretary Karine Jean-Pierre said in a statement.
+The White House on Monday called it "unfortunate" that the Israeli parliament ratified part of Prime Minister Benjamin Netanyahu's contested judicial overhaul plan and encouraged the government to reach a broad consensus with the opposition.

-The White House on Monday called it "unfortunate" that the Israeli parliament ratified part of Prime Minister Benjamin Netanyahu's contested judicial overhaul plan and urged work toward a broad consensus with the opposition.
-U.S. President Joe Biden's administration reiterated its long-standing concerns after Israel's Knesset approved the first bill that limits the Supreme Court's powers, despite months of street protests as well as appeals from the U.S. and other countries to hold off on such a move.
+The White House on Monday called it "unfortunate" that the Israeli parliament ratified part of Prime Minister Benjamin Netanyahu's contested judicial overhaul plan and encouraged the government to reach a broad consensus with the opposition.
+U.S. President Joe Biden's administration reiterated its long-standing concerns after Israel's Knesset approved the first bill that limits the Supreme Court's powers, despite months of street protests and appeals from the U.S. and other countries to hold off on such a move.

-"We understand talks are ongoing and likely to continue over the coming weeks and months to forge a broader compromise even with the Knesset in recess," Jean-Pierre said.
-"The United States will continue to support the efforts of President (Isaac) Herzog and other Israeli leaders as they seek to build a broader consensus through political dialogue," she said.
-(Reporting By Matt Spetalnick Editing by Bill Berkrot)
+Jean-Pierre said in a statement: "The United States will continue to support the efforts of President (Isaac) Herzog and other Israeli leaders as they seek to build a broader consensus through political dialogue."
+(Reporting By Matt Spetalnick Editing by Bill Berkrot and Grant McCool)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)